isomerpages/moh-vaccinegov/_locations/clinics.md

 Public is advised to call the respective clinics to enquire on the vaccination cut-off time for their preferred date

+Please contact the clinic to book an appointment for Sinvoac vaccine.

 ###  **Central**
 <table>